16 Worst Organic Snacks You Should Never Eat

 Annie's Homegrown Organic Snack Mix

 1 oz, 130 calories, 5 g fat, 0 g saturated fat, 250 mg sodium, 19 g carbs, 0 g fiber, 1 g sugar, 3 g protein

 Annie's gets a pat on the back for using real butter and cheese in their snack mix, but the fact of the matter is that the bulk of this box is filled with wheat flour, vegetable oil, and sugar.
 Three things that do absolutely nothing for your body.
 For 130 calories per serving, you can find a snack with far more protein and fiber to keep you satiated.
-Check out these 20 Most Filling Healthy Snacks for some inspiration.

 Late July Snacks Organic Classic Rich Crackers